what to bring

 We experience hot and humid weather with lots of precipitation in the summer/autumn, and then enjoy fantastic warm days and breezy evenings in the winter and spring months.

 There is lots of activity in Boca everyday.
 At sunrise every morning, the local fisherman return to the beach with the seasonal catch, and are amenable to offering their product to anyone interested.
 Convenience stores usually are open from 8am till late in the evening.
 Palapa beach restaurants and shops run between 10am and 6pm.
-Coffee Shop serves organic certified coffee.
-Several restaurants and taco stands may stay open till later in the evening, while others only open weekend evenings.
-There are public phones located around the town and high speed internet is available at the dive shop.

 The bus service runs between Boca de Tomatlán and downtown Vallarta everyday, starting at about 6:30am, the last bus coming in at 11pm, at intervals of 5 minutes, and later in the evening (7pm), every 1/2 hour.
 The bus stops up on the hill of the Boca main street "Calle Pelicanos" and then u-turns back to it's downtown Vallarta stop at the corner of Basilio Badillo and Constitucion St.,"Centro".
-Cost per person is 6 pesos one-way.
+Cost per person is 7 pesos one-way.
 Taxi service can be arranged.
 Also, several neighbors, with large cars or trucks, are always amenable to transporting tourists.

-There is a long list of rental options in Boca, including villas, apartments, studios and rooms.
-These rentals are located on both sides of the river, but those on the westside may be reached by foot only.
-To access the westside, you can choose to cross either a concrete or a hanging bridge, or walk across the river, water level permitting.
-Small pangas (boats) or "bellboys" are available to transport you and your luggage across, "don't forget their tip".
 All rentals offer once a week maid service, basic amenities, and property managers who are usually available during normal daylight hours.
 Some rentals offer extra maid and laundry service for an additional fee.
 Keep in mind that Boca de Tomatlán village is located in the jungle on irregular terrain.
 Consider your level of physical stamina and need for certain comforts when choosing to stay in Boca.

 At very short distances from the town, you can go hook up on a Canopy Tour (zipping along the treetops), horseback riding through the jungle, or visit the Vallarta Botanical Gardens.
 Too much action?...how about just enjoying a cold one and some "totopos y salsa" under a palapa on the beach!
+Don't forget to ask about the Raicilla!

-All in all, Boca de Tomatlan is a quaint, busy little village, with charming residents that will certainly make you feel at home.
+All in all, Boca de Tomatlán is a quaint, busy little village, with charming residents that will certainly make you feel at home.
 You'll surely find the many pleasures of paradise here, and yet be a comfortable distance from Vallarta.

 back